Health Savings Accounts (HSA) - The Ultimate Savings Machine

-For those who fund their HSA and use it for medical in the same year, they should keep the money in the cash account.
+For those who fund their HSA and use it for medical expenses in the same year, they should keep the money in the cash account.
 However, if you have little expected medical costs, or are willing to NOT tap into your HSA, the best bet would be to invest your balance.
 Investing your HSA dollars is the only real way to take advantage of the back-end tax benefits: tax-free growth.
-However, this would require that you not only fund the HSA, but that you also pay your current medical expenses out of your own pocket instead of using the HSA.
-This can be hard, but it works for those with the cash flow to do so.
+However, this would require that you not only fund the HSA, but also pay your current medical expenses out of your own pocket instead of using the HSA.
+This can be hard to do, but it works for those with the cash flow (or other assets) to do so.

 In fact, this is the ideal scenario: fund the account; avoid withdrawals; invest the balance; and let it grow tax-free for your future retirement medical expenses.

-As you search for an HSA provider, be sure to examine whether it offers an easy-to-use web interface, a suitable array of investment choices (perhaps FDIC insured for those that are money market), low or non-existent monthly maintenance or transaction fees, and beware of minimum balance requirements.
+As you search for an HSA provider, be sure to examine whether it offers an easy-to-use web interface, a suitable array of investment choices, low or non-existent monthly maintenance or transaction fees, and beware of minimum balance requirements.
 Should you wish to move your HSA in the future, it can be rolled over to a different provider.
-One website, www.HSASearch.com, lists several hundred providers and allows you to compare features among them.
+One website, www.HSASearch.com, lists several hundred providers and allows you to compare features.